Latin American entrepreneurs develop 6 new ways to avoid contamination by disposable materials

 The process to give cigarette butts a second air is to collect them with the proper precaution, since the butts are designed to retain the carcinogenic substances of the cigarette.
 Afterwards, the butts must undergo a biotechnological process where they place an enzyme in the cigarette butts that decompose them and purify them within a period of fifteen days.

-After this process that generates a mass very similar to cotton, the material is washed and transformed into various products such as pots, dishes and even books, which can be degraded easily.
+After this process that generates a mass very similar to cotton, the material is washed and transformed IGNORE INTO various products such as pots, dishes and even books, which can be degraded easily.
 The use of this material replaces the use of tree cellulose, so it would also help to stop excessive felling.

 Paola mentions that they plan to process around two million four hundred thousand butts, which means avoiding the felling of three thousand ninety-four trees a year and the maintenance of three hundred and eighty-one million liters of clean water.